 The GIC sealants, on the other hand, are chemically bonded on the teeth which releases fluoride that strengthens the enamel.

-Dental cavities not only affect the gum structure but also can lead to premature loss of teeth, which causes them to be crooked or crowded.
+Dental cavities not only affect the gum structure but also can lead to premature loss of teeth whitening in pleasant hill, which causes them to be crooked or crowded.
 Application of the dental sealants will prevent dental decay.

 Most of the dental sealants are used on permanent teeth.
 However, our dentist in Pleasant Hill, CA can also recommend the sealants for the primary teeth, especially the molars.
 The primary molars and premolars are the last set of teeth to fall off and applying the sealants on these teeth will keep them clean and free of cavities.
 Remember the primary teeth act as placeholders for the permanent ones and protecting them is paramount to maintain the integrity of your dental structure.